Low blood pressure is a reading of less than 90/60mmHg. It does not always cause symptoms, but you may need treatment if it does.

 Non-urgent advice: See a GP if:

 - you keep getting symptoms of low blood pressure such as dizziness and fainting

 You can check your blood pressure:

-- by asking if your pharmacist can do it
+- by asking if a pharmacist can do it

-- by asking your practice nurse or GP to do it
+- by asking a practice nurse or GP to do it

-Low blood pressure is a measurement of 90/60mmHg or lower.
+Low blood pressure is a measurement of less than 90/60mmHg.